danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 **Default**: 4096

 ### worker_node_pool_name
-The name of the worker node pool.
+The name of the default worker node pool.

 **Default**: default